 Focusing on existing platforms means focusing your growth efforts on one of these megaplatforms, and getting some of their hundreds of millions of users to use your product.
 Alex Pachikov, on the founding team of Evernote, explained how their focus on Apple’s App Store generated millions of customers.

-Trade shows offer you the opporunity to showcase your products in person.
+Trade shows offer you the opportunity to showcase your products in person.
 These events are often exclusive to industry insiders, and are designed to foster interactions between vendors and their prospects.

 Early on, you can use this traction channel to build interest in what you’re building.
-As you get more established, you can use trade shows as an opporunity to make a major announcement, sell big clients, seal a partnership, or as an integral part of your sales funnel.
-We interviewed Brian Riley of SureStop, an innovative bike brake startup, to learn how it sealed a partnership that led to more than twenty thousands sales from one trade show and its approach to getting traciton at each event.
+As you get more established, you can use trade shows as an opportunity to make a major announcement, sell big clients, seal a partnership, or as an integral part of your sales funnel.
+We interviewed Brian Riley of SureStop, an innovative bike brake startup, to learn how it sealed a partnership that led to more than twenty thousand sales from one trade show and its approach to getting traction at each event.

 Sponsoring or running offline events — from small meetups to large conferences — can be a primary way to get traction.
 We spoke with Rob Walling, founder and organizer of MicroConf, to talk about how to run a fantastic event.

-This channel works well whereever there is a group of people in a room that — if you pitched them right — would move the needle for your business.
+This channel works well wherever there is a group of people in a room that — if you pitched them right — would move the needle for your business.

 Eric Ries, author of the bestselling book The Lean Startup, told us how he used speaking engagements to hit the bestseller list within a week of his book’s launch.
 We also interviewed Dan Martell, founder of Clarity, to learn how to leverage a speaking event, give an awesome talk, and grow your startup’s profile at such speaking gigs.